redhoodie/slack-light-control/README.md

 `@as_lightbot popo`

 Valid commands are:
-* christmas: blink the lights red and green
+* christmas: blink the lights red and green and blue
-* popo: flash half the light bar red and blue
+* popo: flash half the light bar red and blue, in the pattern of police lights
-* steady: solid white light
 * off: turn the lights off
+* random: lots of random colors.
+Currently its quite bright and doesn't too good so working on tweaking it
+* *colour* Send the bot a valid colour and the lightbar will display that colour on solid.

 More to come

 ## Credit

 Some code copied from Slack API documentation examples: http://slackapi.github.io/node-slack-sdk/rtm_api

-Also thanks to Dave @nzdjb for the inspiration
+Also thanks to Dave @nzdjb for the inspiration for this project.